-X-22 Each year, around X-22, based on a proposal from the C-OSS, MB makes a preliminary decision about a PaPs strategy (as far as quantity is concerned) X-18 Proposal is modified based on the annual satisfaction survey and capacity requirements and presented to RAG for consultation X-17 Coordination meeting where the C-OSS presents the constraints to all IM/ABs (including windows for Luxembourg) Proposal is modified based on the updated possessions at X-17 X-16 MB makes a final decision about the number of PaPs and construction can start North to South (Eastern + Western axis) Infrabel: deadline X-14 RFF: deadline X-13 All others (simultaneously): deadline X-12 South to North (Eastern + Western axis) RFF: deadline X-14 Infrabel: deadline X-13 All others (simultaneously): deadline X-12 X-12 MB validates PaPs before publication X-11 Publication of PaPs in PCS by C-OSS X-11 to X-8 Requests are registered, checked and classified by the C-OSS X-8 to X-7,5 Allocation decision is executed by the C-OSS on request of pure PaP.
+Each year, around X-22, based on a proposal from the C-OSS, MB makes a preliminary decision about a PaPs strategy (as far as quantity is concerned) Proposal is modified based on the annual satisfaction survey and capacity requirements and presented to RAG for consultation A coordination meeting is held between timetabling teams of the respective IMs and allocation bodies, where the Permanent team presents the constraints to all IM/ABs (including windows in all countries).
+MB makes a final decision about the number of PaPs and construction can start Infrabel: deadline X-14 RFF: deadline X-13 All others (simultaneously): deadline X-12 RFF: deadline X-14 Infrabel: deadline X-13 All others (simultaneously): deadline X-12 MB validates PaPs before publication validates Pars before publication Publication of pre-arranged paths provided by the IMs/ABs and identification among them of the designated Network PaPs Requests are registered, checked and classified by the C-OSS Allocation decision is executed by the C-OSS on request of pure PaP.
 This decision is communicated to the applicant.
-In case of conflicts decisions are made following the corridor priority rules and the decision/alternative is communicated to the applicant.
-X-7,5 If not all published PaPs have been requested at X-8, the C-OSS WG (mandated by the MB) will decide which of the non-requested PaPs will be returned to the IMs at X-7.5.
-X-8 to X-5,5 IM constructs feeder and outflow paths, PaP adjustments for flexible approach and tailor-made solutions for losing applications, all monitored by the C-OSS X-5,5 Communication of the draft timetable to applicants by C-OSS, including feeder and outflow, PaP adjustments and tailor-made solutions
+In case of conflicts decisions are made following the corridor priority rules and the decision/alternative is communicated to the applicant. • • If not all published PaPs have been requested at X-8, the C-OSS WG

-X-4 Communication of the final timetable to applicants by C-OSS, including feeder and outflow, PaP adjustments and tailor-made solutions Update of PaP publication in PCS if not continuous update from X-8 V 0 1 - V 0 (according to MB decision) X-8 to X-2 Late requests for PaPs are registered, checked and classified by the C-OSS.
+(mandated by the MB) will decide which of the non-requested PaPs will be returned to the IMs at X-7.5.
+X-8 to X-5,5 IM constructs feeder and outflow paths, PaP adjustments for flexible approach and tailor-made solutions for losing applications, all monitored by the C-OSS X-5,5 Communication of the draft timetable to applicants by C-OSS, including feeder and outflow, PaP adjustments and tailor-made solutions X-4 Communication of the final timetable to applicants by C-OSS, including feeder and outflow, PaP adjustments and tailor-made solutions Update of PaP publication in PCS if not continuous update from X-8 (according to MB decision) X-8 to X-2 Late requests for PaPs are registered, checked and classified by the C-OSS.
 Allocation decision is executed by the C-OSS on request of pure Reserve Capacity and decision communicated to the applicant.
 IM constructs feeder and outflow paths and plans PaP adjustments for flexible approach, monitored by the C-OSS.
 X-5 Non-booked PaPs will be used to cover late requests; If not all of the returned PaPs have been used by the IMs, they can be forwarded again to the C-OSS for the late requests X-4 to X-1 C-OSS communicate the offer for late requests, including feeder and outflow and PaP adjustments X-4,5 Decision on Reserve Capacity based on the booking situation at X-5 X-4 to X-2 Planning extra Reserve Capacity if needed (short version PaPs catalogue set-up) X-2 Publication of Reserve Capacity offer X-2 to X+12 (- 21days) Requests for Reserve Capacity are registered, checked and classified by the C-OSS.
 Allocation decision is executed by the C-OSS on request of pure Reserve Capacity and decision communicated to the applicant.
 IM constructs feeder and outflow paths and plans Reserve Capacity adjustments for flexible approach, monitored by the C-OSS.
 C-OSS communicate the offer for ad-hoc requests, including feeder and outflow and Reserve Capacity adjustments X-4 to X+12 Continuous update of PaP publication in PCS

-Table 40: Timeline for capacity management
+Table 39: Timeline for capacity management